Chief Medical Officer (Australia)

 The Chief Medical Officer is the principal health advisor to the Australian government.
 The position is a medical appointment, reporting to the Departmental secretary for the Department of Health, Disability and Ageing.
-The position is responsible for the Office of Health Protection which itself has responsibility for biosecurity, immunisation and disease surveillance.
+The position is responsible for the Office of Health Protection Committee which itself has responsibility for biosecurity, immunisation and disease surveillance.
 The position is also responsible for "maintaining high-quality relationships between the department, the medical profession, medical colleges, universities and other key stakeholders".
 Other responsibilities of the position vary according to the skills and background of the officeholder.
 The position was created in November 1982 because the newly appointed Director-General of Health was not a doctor.
 The position is an advisory in nature and does not have executive or operational authority.

 As of 1 June 2025, the Chief Medical Officer is Professor Michael Kidd, who succeeded Tony Lawler.

 As of 23 January 2021, the joint Deputy Chief Medical Officers were Nick Coatsworth, Ruth Vine and Michael Kidd.
 In May 2020, psychiatrist Ruth Vine was appointed the first Deputy Chief Medical Officer for Mental Health.

 Previous officers include John Horvath in 2003, Jim Bishop in 2009, and Chris Baggoley from August 2011 until 2016.
 The role has recently been focused on immigration and related health issues, as well as the ongoing COVID-19 pandemic.
 The position is head of the Australian Health Protection Committee and in that role an adviser to the National Cabinet of Australia, created in response to the pandemic.

 In June 2024, former Deputy Chief Medical Officer Nick Coatsworth admitted he had not had a COVID vaccine for two years and stated he would not be getting any more vaccinations for the virus.